solai-y/wordleSolver/README.md

 # Take note
 For words with repeated letters (e.g. villa) if one letter is yellow and the other is grey, insert that both colours are yellow.
 If one color is green and the other one is grey insert that one is green and the other is yellow.

+## Credits
+Word list for wordle is from tabatkins/wordle-list https://github.com/tabatkins/wordle-list